duniter/duniter-v2s/docs/dev/git-conventions.md

   git checkout YOU_BRANCH   # switch back to your branch git rebase master            # rebase you work on master branch

-In case of conflict during rebase that you can not solve, contact a lead developer telling him the hash of the commit on which YOUR_BRANCH is currently based so he can reproduce the rebase and see the conflicts.
-While waiting for his answer, you can cancel the rebase and work on YOUR_BRANCH without updating:
+In case of conflict during rebase that you can not solve, contact a lead developer telling them the hash of the commit on which YOUR_BRANCH is currently based so they can reproduce the rebase and see the conflicts.
+While waiting for their answer, you can cancel the rebase and work on YOUR_BRANCH without updating:

   git rebase --abort